MFA: Ceramics Concentration

-The Master of Fine Arts (MFA) program in Studio Art with an emphasis in Ceramics is a 3-year, 60 hour program.
+The Master of Fine Arts (MFA) program in Studio Art with a concentration in Ceramics is a 3-year, 60 hour program.
 The School of Art MFA program seeks to provide a stimulating and challenging environment for artistic and intellectual growth.
 Graduate students are expected to pursue rigorous personal artistic research, both conceptually and technically.
 The Ceramics area strives to enhance a balance between supporting the attainment of skills and technique and encouraging independence, innovation and critical thinking.
 Individual and group critiques are an important part of the program.

 At the end of each semester, the MFA students present their research and are reviewed by the School of Art faculty.
 From these reviews, the MFA student will be assessed on the possibility of competitive scholarships, TA appointments, and continued support of the faculty in the program.
 We are committed to developing individuals who challenge contemporary standards while producing work of exceptional craftsmanship and critical thought.
 It is our intent to prepare artists for competition in the complex, professional ceramic art world.